rajulshakya777/Self-Balancing-Bot-/README.md

 Wires,
 DC Power supply(12 volt) and other material if requires.

-Mechanical Structure:
+Mechanical Structure(See img1_Mechanical model):
 The bot consists of 2 platforms which have  arduino, IMU, motor driver mounted on it.
 On the  lower part of the base platform, the two Johnson type motors (200 rpm) are clamped.
-The whole bot gets  balanced on two wheels having the required grip  providing sufficient friction (as there are large chances  for wheels to skid).(See img1_Mechanical model)
+The whole bot gets  balanced on two wheels having the required grip  providing sufficient friction (as there are large chances  for wheels to skid).

 Connections:
 (See img2_connections)